LanceZPF/FoodSky/README.md

 ## 📞 Contact

-We provide the FoodSky models and FoodEarth dataset in \hred{https://zenodo.org/records/14824730}{Zenodo}.
-To prevent server overload, our \href{http://222.92.101.211:8200/\#/home}{demo system} requires authentication.
+We provide the FoodSky models and FoodEarth dataset in [Zenodo](https://zenodo.org/records/14824730).
+To prevent server overload, our [demo system](http://222.92.101.211:8200/\#/home) requires authentication.
 You can try the experience account using username: test, password: 123456.
 If you are interested in further accessing our work, please contact us through the following channels to request credentials:

 - 📧 Email: [zpf4wp@outlook.com](mailto:zpf4wp@outlook.com)
 - 🌐 Homepage: [http://123.57.42.89/FoodComputing__Home.html](http://123.57.42.89/FoodComputing__Home.html)